The power of trees: Introduction

 To those familiar with $C$-sequences and proxy principles, we explain here the obstacle we had to overcome in order to obtain such a tree for an inaccessible cardinal $\kappa$.
 As listed in~\cite[Fact~1]{paper29}, $\kappa$-trees are intimately connected with $C$-sequences over $\kappa$.
-In particular, it is a classical theorem going back to Jensen (see~\cite[p.~283]{MR309729}) that there is a special $\lambda^+$\nobreakdash-Aronszajn tree iff the following holds: \begin{enumerate}[label=(\Roman*)] \item there is a weakly coherent $C$-sequence $\vec C=\langle C_\alpha\mid\alpha<\lambda^+\rangle$ such that $\otp(C_\alpha)\le\lambda$ for every $\alpha<\lambda^+$. \end{enumerate} A natural generalization of \ref{rI} to an inaccessible cardinal $\kappa$ reads as follows: \begin{enumerate}[label=(\Roman*),resume] \item there is a weakly coherent $C$-sequence $\vec C=\langle C_\alpha\mid\alpha<\kappa\rangle$ such that $\otp(C_\alpha)<\alpha$ for club many $\alpha<\kappa$. \end{enumerate}
+In particular, it is a classical theorem going back to Jensen (see~\cite[p.~283]{MR309729}) that there is a special $\lambda^+$-Aronszajn tree iff there is a $C$-sequence $\vec C=\langle C_\alpha\mid\alpha<\lambda^+\rangle$ satisfying the following: \begin{enumerate}[label=(\Roman*)] \item $\vec C$ is weakly coherent and $\otp(C_\alpha)\le\lambda$ for every $\alpha<\lambda^+$. \end{enumerate}

+Jensen's theorem was extended by Krueger \cite{MR3078820}, who proved that for every regular uncountable cardinal $\kappa$, there is a special $\kappa$-Aronszajn tree iff there is a $C$-sequence $\vec C=\langle C_\alpha\mid\alpha<\kappa\rangle$ satisfying the following:\footnote{Strictly speaking, \cite[Definition~1.1]{MR3078820} is concerned with the existence of a $C$-sequence \emph{over a club} in $\kappa$.
+Extending it to get a $C$-sequence as in \ref{rII} is a trivial task.} \begin{enumerate}[label=(\Roman*),resume] \item $\vec C$ is weakly coherent and $\otp(C_\alpha)<\alpha$ for club many $\alpha<\kappa$. \end{enumerate}